 Remember the old finger-play that we did as children?
 We’d interlock our fingers, put our two index fingers together in a point and say: “Here is the church, here is the steeple, open the doors (while turning our hands inside-out) and see all the people (remember to wiggle your fingers).”

 It’s true, the church is the people.
 It’s not the building or the grounds, it’s the people.
 It’s people gathered around Word and Sacrament, gathered around service and outreach, gathered in prayer and praise, worship and celebration.
 It’s people gathered in joys and sorrows, good times and hard times, celebrating the seasons of life, celebrating the Christ who walks with us in the journey of faith from birth until we are born into the final Kingdom of God beyond this veil.

-So come, join the people of St. Mark’s who for most of the week are scattered all through this city but who gather in a building when necessary to formally give praise to the One who gathers us under the cross.
+So come, join the people of St. Mark’s who, for most of the week, are scattered throughout this city but who gather in a building to formally give praise to the One who gathers us under the cross.
 Come and join the scattered to be gathered saints of St. Mark’s.